Thrifting vs. Vintage Shopping

 When people say “I’m so bad at thrifting.
 I can never find anything,” you’re probably just spending time in racks and aisles you shouldn’t be.
 Here are some of my best thrifting tips for scoring the perfect vintage jeans.

-- Skip the women’s jeans section and head straight for mens.
+Skip the women’s jeans section and head straight for mens.
 A lot of the time the best vintage Levi’s are found in the men’s section.
-A lot of my favorite pairs come from there!
+A lot of my favourite pairs come from there!